NcLang/how/README.md

 - sudo useradd "username"
 - sudo passwd "username"
 ```
+Now you can proceed without leaving the command-line at any point, provided your database contains the required code-snipped.

 ## Installation

 **how** is a simple, single-file Python script.
-It requires Python 3 (tested with Python 3.4) and the following python packages (install them with your OS package manager or via pip):
+It requires Python 3 (tested with Python 3.4) and the following Python packages (install them with your OS package manager or via `pip`):

 - `termcolor`
 - `xml`